JYMTeam/eCommerce-Application/README.md

 - A lot

 To do:
-- Login, Registration, and Main Pages Implementation
+- Main Page Enhancement
-- Catalog Product, Detailed Product, and User Profile Pages Implementation
-- Detailed Product Page Enhancement, Basket Page, Catalog Page Enhancement, and About Us Page Implementation
+- Detailed Product Page Enhancement
+- Improve interaction with promocodes
+- Product order page

 ## Acknowledgements